nickrusso42518/nots/README.md

 checking will alert the user to many errors (authentication, MTU mismatch, etc) at a more general level.
 The user can check the logs to see the exact commands, which includes the non-parsed interface text.

+__Q__: For NX-OS why didn't you use the `| json` filter from the CLI?
+__A__: While this would have saved a lot of parsing code, I did not want to have an inconsistent overall strategy for one network device.
+Additionally, the filter does not render milliseconds properly (eg, SPF throttle timers) which reduced my confidence in its overall accuracy.